nikita-moor/latin-dictionary/Ramshorn1860/README.md

 **Early development version.** For download see [Release][3] section.

 XDXF version contains keys and scans of the corresponding pages.
-Scanned images (folder 'res') are distributed with release version only; using file `dict.xdxf` from this repository, you will see placeholders in place of pages.
+Scanned images (folder 'res') are distributed with release version only, so in order to use developer's version, you need to download a release version and replace file `dict.xdxf` with a version from this repository.

 ## Exemplum